chipmuenk/pyfda/docs/source/manual/input_specs.rst

 Input Specs
 ===========

+:numref:`fig_specs_input_window` shows a typical view of the **Specs** tab.

+"Load" and "Save" ... well, loads and saves complete filter designs.
+Coefficients and poles / zeros can be imported and exported in the "b,a" resp. the "P/Z" tab.

-:numref:`fig_specs_input_window` shows a typical view of the **Specs** tab where you can specify the kind of filter to be designed and its specifications in the frequency domain:
+For the actual filter design, you can specify the kind of filter to be designed and its specifications in the frequency domain:

 - **Response type** (low pass, band pass, ...)